Chiune Sugihara Lists

 4. Additional family members included in an issued Sugihara visa.

-7. Arrived in Shanghai (usually from Japan).
+7. Arrived in Shanghai (usually from Japan), indicated by an x.

 8. Destination from Japan (other than Shanghai, usually pre September 1941); destination from Shanghai (usually post 1945).
+Those marked in red obtained their destination visas through the efforts of Tadeusz Romer, Polish ambassador to Japan (1937-1941).

 9. Where from and born before arriving in Vilnius if no known arrival in Japan/Shanghai or elsewhere.